 Translational genomics is a new emerging science combining translational and clinical research with statistics, genomics, clinical informatics, bioinformatics, medical informatics, information technology, and mathematics together.
-One of our current research goals is to develop appropriate computational tool to analyze the high-throughput genomic and genetic data obtained from animal models or human patients to optimize the development of disease-specific biomarkers, aid medical decision-making, and supervise drug target identification and clinical validation.
+One of our current research goals is to apply/develop appropriate computational tool to analyze the high-throughput omics data.
 We are currently working with Dr. Qi Chen's Lab to identify the “disease RNA code” composed of non-canonical small non-coding RNAs (e.g. tRNA-derived small RNAs [tsRNAs], rRNA-derived small RNAs [rsRNAs], and YRNA-derived small RNAs [ysRNAs]), which potentially paves a new avenue for future molecular diagnosis/prognosis in precision medicine.

 NON-CODING RNA BIOINFIRMATICS